Why Your Pricing Strategy Is Costing You

-If you are worried about bidding the right price for your proposal, leveraging a pricing strategy with multiple options can make all the difference.
-A three-tiered proposal – Silver, Gold, and Platinum, for example – gives your potential client added flexibility.
-At the same time, such a multi-tiered approach can also help demonstrate your own company’s flexibility and breadth of service options available.
+If you’re worried about bidding the right price for your proposal, leveraging a pricing strategy with multiple options can make all the difference.
+A three-tiered proposal — Silver, Gold and Platinum, for example — gives your potential client added flexibility.
+At the same time, such a multitiered approach can also help demonstrate your own company’s flexibility and breadth of service options available.

-In fact, a recent analysis of more than 25,000 proposals found that 32% more revenue was won with one or two additional options presented to the client.
-By giving your target multiple options, you are also giving them an additional choice to make beyond a simple yes, or no.
+In fact, a recent analysis of more than 25,000 proposals found that 32% more revenue was won with one (1) or two (2) additional options presented to the client.
+By giving your target multiple options, you’re also giving them an additional choice to make beyond a simple yes, or no.

 You can also consider potential discounted options as part of your pricing strategy.
 In many instances, these discounts can be mutually beneficial.
 Trading a discounted rate for longer-term work is a great way to increase your firm’s sustainability, and the bid’s likelihood of success at the same time!

 When discounts are designed thoughtfully (don’t negotiate against yourself!), they can demonstrate how much you value the potential relationship and help differentiate your bid.